JFFLabs/skribt/README.md

 - Keep step names short and descriptive of what is happening in the step.
 - Keep step names `lowerCamelCase` (first character lowercase, each new word starts uppercase)

 Step names are frequently referenced (as we saw in the `[solution]` section's `goto` value).
-By using `lowerCamelCase` we differentiate them from configuraiton names (since both can be referenced in the configuration).
+By using `lowerCamelCase` we differentiate them from configuraiton names which should be in `lower-snake-case` (since both can be referenced in the configuration).

 #### Define Our First Step (selfReset)